Skip to content

 2. If the test succeeds, run Sync ERPNext COA.

-• Click Refresh from ERPNext in the accounting dimensions section.
+3. For accounting dimensions, click Refresh from ERPNext in the accounting dimensions section.

-Step 4: Configure close template
+Step 4: Select a close template

 In the Close Configuration section: